stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 a region of shadow or blurred focus where the details of each scene mingled curiously.
 All the vistas were distinguished by the absence of transient objects, and the indefinite or ambiguous appearance of such semi-transient objects as furniture or details of vegetation.
-The lighting of every scene was diffuse and perplexing, and of course the scheme of reversed colors&mdash;bright red grass, yellow sky with confused black and gray cloud-forms, white tree-trunks, and green brick walls&mdash;gave to everything an air of unbelievable grotesquerie.
+The lighting of every scene was diffuse and perplexing, and of course the scheme of reversed colors--bright red grass, yellow sky with confused black and gray cloud-forms, white tree-trunks, and green brick walls--gave to everything an air of unbelievable grotesquerie.
 There was an alteration of day and night, which turned out to be a reversal of the normal hours of light and darkness at whatever point on the earth the mirror might be hanging.